joranquinten/fe-coding-demo/readme.md

 _"The purpose of this demo is to demonstrate my familiarity with the AngularJS frontend technology, programming patterns and to provide with a sample of what clean and reusable code means to me as a developer."_

+The app lists results of the Formula 1 racing seasons from 2005 through 2015.
+The source of the info is the [Ergast F1 API](http://ergast.com/mrd/).
+The limited scope of season years and display of the race results force the remapping of the data to a format which is usable in the interface.
+For every season, the details are accessible via a modal.
+In the modal the race results per season are listed.
+The seasonal winner is indicated with a 'trophy' icon, if the seasonal winner is the winner of a race in that season.

+Every column is sortable and filterable.
+Filtering takes place on the retrieved data, no round trips to the API are required.

 I have included a global build setup, in order to not only demonstrate my code, but also to give a glimpse of my development process and tools.
 The optimized output of the files is located in the ./build/ folder, the source originates from the ./source/

 ### Installation